Wisconsin now has over 1,100 coronavirus cases with 123 more confirmed on Sunday

 -More News At Other Wisconsin Sites:

-- Live coronavirus updates: Cases have tripled in a week, including 18 deaths1 hour ago
+- Live coronavirus updates: Waukesha County announces employee has died from coronavirus2 hours ago

-- Marathon County confirms second COVID-19 case, which officials believe is from community s...1 hour ago
+- Live coronavirus updates: Milwaukee is short more than a thousand poll workers for April 7...3 hours ago

-- Coronavirus has hit Wisconsin dairy farms especially hard — some farmers may even ha...2 hours ago
+- Marathon County confirms second COVID-19 case, which officials believe is from community s...6 hours ago

 - Saturday COVID 19 Update1 day ago